LiEnby/GcToolKit/README.md

 Allows you to backup a vita game cart to a USB Device via an OTG cable on Vita2K, USB Port on VitaTV, or an offical memory card, or over the local network.

+-- OTG Compatiblity --

+This program allows backup vita GCs with a USB device connected via an OTG cable however this only works with OTG cables with an external power source; or "Y-Cable" for example this one for the Amazon Fire Stick https://www.amazon.com/ANDTOBO-Micro-Adapter-Power-Devices/dp/B083M1S6QT will work.

--- Difference between .vci and .psv formats:
+-- Difference between .vci and .psv formats --

 The main difference is how the keys stored. in psvgamesd, the result of gc_auth_mgr_sm function 0x20 is stored,